Speedy Fuels are a Nationwide Fuel and Lubricants Supplier based in London, with regional fuel depots throughout… Read more

 Are you wondering what gas oil is and what it does?

 Well, you needn’t ponder about this any longer.
-Our aim today is to teach you all about gas oil.
-We will teach you about where it comes from, exactly what it is, and what appliances use gas oil.
+Our aim today is to teach you all there is to know about gas oil, including where it comes from, exactly what it is, and what appliances use it.

 Where does gas oil come from?

 Gas oil comes from crude oil.
+The crude oil that is pumped out of the ground is a black liquid, known as petroleum.
 Depending on the way that the crude oil is distilled, a variety of fuels can be made.
 Please see the illustration below for a more detailed view of how gas oil and different fuels are made from crude oil.

 Now that we have learnt how gas oil is made from crude oil, let’s learn exactly what it is: